five0ffour/burger-sequelize/README.md

    ` https://nodejs.org/en/download/`
 2. Clone this repository into a clean diretory
    `$ git clone <repository url>`
+3. Install the sequelize-cli package
+   `npm install -g sequelize-cli`
-3. Bring down the latest package dependencies using node package manager
+4. Bring down the latest package dependencies using node package manager
    `npm install`
-4. Download and install the latest version of mySQL
+5. Download and install the latest version of mySQL
    ` https://www.mysql.com/downloads/`
-5. This package requires a database configuration and password for mySQL.
+6. This package requires a database configuration and password for mySQL.
 The parameters are captured in a .env file which must be supplied to the root directory of the project.
 Use the installation of mySQLWorkbench to configure the installation and then use your favorite IDE to enter the following keys-values pairs to the .env file with your id and password:

 | File        | Parameters needed for mySQL                                          |
 | ----------- | -------------------------------------------------------------------- |